Brainydaps/Barbara/README.md

 ## 🚀 Overview

+We live in times where most people are disconnected from their physical world and people around them, often focusing on a virtual world (instagram, twitter, facebook, tiktok etc) where reality is grossly wapped, creating an illusion in people's mind that every other person is doing better than them.
+These social media platforms are powered by algorithms whose main purpose is to keep you on them for as long as possible, neglecting your physical and mental health.
+Now is the time to turn algorithms against algorithms to begin to heal the world.
+Your mental health is important, you are more than a data point to be analysed , you are important.

 Imagine a well-read psychologist who is also a data analyst—with months of your health metrics and a full year of your journal entries at their fingertips.
 What if that “person” could support you through the ups and downs of life? **Barbara** brings that vision to your devices.

 Barbara is a multi-agent, single-turn conversation app built in **.NET MAUI** (Shell + TabBar) with a clean **MVVM** architecture.
 Under the hood, it leverages **Azure AI Agent Services** (hosted on AI Foundry) via an API-key in the project connection string.